maxpetul/C3X/README.txt

   - Press L on map to see how desirable the AI finds each tile as a city location
  - Corruption can be completely removed with "OFF" government setting
  - Disallow land settlers from founding on water
+  - ** Also stops land workers from improving on water
- - ** Option to let units move after airdropping
+ - Option to let units move after airdropping
+ - ** Buildings can generate resources
+ - ** Buildings can be set as prerequisites for unit production
+ - ** Can cancel out pop pollution with negative pollution amount on building flagged as removing pop pollution

 INSTALLATION AND USAGE:
 Extract the mod to its own folder then copy that folder into your Civ install directory (i.e. the folder containing Civ3Conquests.exe).
 Then activate the mod by double-clicking the INSTALL.bat or RUN.bat scripts.
 INSTALL.bat will install the mod into Civ3Conquests.exe, RUN.bat will launch Civ 3 then apply the mod to the program in memory.
 The mod's behavior is highly adjustable by editing the config file named "default.c3x_config.ini".
 Also that config file contains info about some mod features that aren't fully explained in this README.